Can a PME supply be used to supply a swimming pool?

 Can I certify other contractors' work if I am a member of a Competent Persons' scheme?

-Approved Part P covering electrical safety in dwellings applying in England since April 2013 now defines two types of sign off.
+Approved Document P covering electrical safety in dwellings applying in England since April 2013 now defines two types of sign off.

 ‘Self Certification’ and ‘Third Party Certification’.

 Self Certification, as its name suggests allows only work undertaken by a registered self certifying contractor to be notified via a Part P scheme.

 If a scheme operator offers a ‘Third Party’ Certification membership category and a contractor is registered as such then work carried out by others can be notified via this route.

 The majority of Self Certification Schemes only operate Self certification membership categories.

 You can, however, provide a Electrical Installation Condition Report on an existing installation.